microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-azure-function.md

 Take a moment to consider what the code in **GetMyNewestMessage.cs** does.

-- In the constructor, it saves the `IConfiguration` object passed in via dependency injection.
+- In the constructor, it saves the `IConfiguration` and `IGraphClientService` objects passed in via dependency injection.
 - In the `Run` function, it does the following:
   - Validates the required configuration values are present in the `IConfiguration` object.
   - Validates the bearer token and returns a `401` status code if the token is invalid.